Mayfield, Utah - - Sylvia Josephine Christiansen passed away June 26, 2025, at her home in Mayfield, Utah.

-Sylvia was born to Arthur Clarence Christiansen and Zell Mae Sorensen, October 15, 1924 in Salina, Utah.
+She was born to Arthur Clarence and Zell Mae Sorensen Christiansen, October 15, 1924, in Salina, Utah.
 She was the eldest of 6 children, born to her mother, and spent her childhood in Redmond, Utah, her mom’s hometown and where her parents settled and had planned to make their future.
 Those plans changed when her father died on December 22, 1928, when Sylvia was just 4 years old.
 The death of her father put the young family in great hardship.
 Because of this, she spent periods of time living with relatives in her youth, to help ease the burden on her mother during difficult economic times.
 These hardships were also endured by Sylvia, her brother Clarence and sister Arlene.
 Sylvia persevered in spite of these challenges.
 In her high school years, she and her sister Arlene spent a year living in Hollywood, California with their uncle.
 This unique experience influenced Sylvia for the rest of her life.
 Returning to Utah, she spent the remaining high school years with her grandparents in Gunnison, graduating from Gunnison Valley High School in 1942.
 After graduation, she moved to Salt Lake City, where she found employment at the telephone company and later worked at the Naval Supply Depot in Clearfield, Utah serving in the Civilian Navy Corps, supporting the war effort during WWII.

 She is preceded in death by her husband Vearl, parents Arthur & Zell Mae and siblings Clarence, Arlene, Kate and Nina.